ibrahimker/ionic-take-picture/README.md

 2. Import and add in app.module.ts
 ```
 ....
-import { IonicTakePictureModule,IonictakepictureProvider } from 'ionictakepicture';
+import { IonictakepicturewrapperModule,IonictakepictureProvider } from 'ionictakepicture';
 ....
 ```